perak/kitchen-site/files/object_reference.md

-template\_rendered\_code | string | Code to be executed once template is rendered mode | string | "insert", "update" or "read\_only" layout | string | "default", "horizontal" or "inline" submit\_route | string | Route name of page to navigate after successfull submit cancel\_route | string | Route name of page to navigate on form cancelation close\_route | string | Route name of page to navigate when user clicks "OK" button in "read\_only" form back\_route | string | Route name of page to navigate on form back button submit\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "submit\_route" cancel\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "cancel\_route" close\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "close\_route"
+template\_rendered\_code | string | Code to be executed once template is rendered mode | string | "insert", "update" or "read\_only" layout | string | "default", "horizontal" or "inline" submit\_route | string | Route name of page to navigate after successfull submit.
+Mandatory field for submit button to appear cancel\_route | string | Route name of page to navigate on form cancelation.
+Mandatory field for cancel button to appear close\_route | string | Route name of page to navigate when user clicks "OK" button in "read\_only" form.
+Mandatory field for close button to appear back\_route | string | Route name of page to navigate on form back button.
+Mandatory field for back button to appear submit\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "submit\_route" cancel\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "cancel\_route" close\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "close\_route"